steviepoppe/bachelor_paper/bachelor_stevie_poppe.md

 ##Zaitokukai

-Zaitokukai staat als afkorting voor *Zainichi Tokken o Yurusanai Shimin no Kai* (在日特権を許さない市民の会),  vrij vertaald als "Associatie tegen het erkennen van Speciale Rechten van Zainichi".
-Zainichi (在日) betekend letterlijk "Verblijven in Japan" en kan elke buitenlandse inwoner van Japan aanduiden, maar in deze context verwijst het naar de Koreaanse diaspora, een thema dat in Sakurai's populistische retoriek vaak terug komt.

-(De *Zaitokukai* worden vaak als indirect gevolg gezien van een ander fenomeen: de *netto-uyoku* (ネット右翼).[^3])
+De Zaitokukai, oftewel de "Associatie tegen het erkennen van Speciale Rechten van Zainichi" (*Zainichi Tokken o Yurusanai Shimin no Kai*, 在日特権を許さない市民の会) ...

+...een thema dat in Sakurai's populistische retoriek vaak terug komt.

 @tamura_niggling_2014 [-@tamura_niggling_2014: p.127] plaatst de Zaitokukai volgens **Tabel 1.2** onder de categorie van '*Contentious Democracy*'.

     The second example is the anti-foreign, extreme right movements.
 Since late 2000, they have been active in Japan and systematically conducted by organizations.
 One such organisation which has received much attention is Zaitoku-kai, an advocatory movement that opposes Korean residents.
 Since its establishment in 2007, this organization has framed Korean residents in Japan as enemies and has been a leading anti-Korean resident movement.
 Two points are worth noting.
 First, the organizers of this movement use the Internet to recruit potential members and to organize activities (Higuchi 2014).
-They carefully observe citizens who post anti-Korean resident comments on the Internet, approach them, and recruit them.
-    To attract such individuals who have antipathies to foreigners latently, Zaitoku-Kai posts video clips to its website.
+They carefully observe citizens who post anti-Korean resident comments on the Internet, approach them, and recruit them.To attract such individuals who have antipathies to foreigners latently, Zaitoku-Kai posts video clips to its website.
 Through those clips, the Zaitoku-Kai successfully organizes individualized citizens, whom existing political actors fail to reach.
 Second, its illiberal characteristic is to breach values of liberal democracy by conducting hate speech.
 In response, anti-Zaitokukai countermovements criticizing its hate speech have emerged.

 ###Bestaand onderzoek